Safe dependency upgrades with DevUpdate.io

 Summarize per wave: what was taken (call out the security fixes by package

-and what's unmonitored or otherwise out of scope.
-Flag any upgrade you took
+them), and what's unmonitored or otherwise out of scope.
+Flag any upgrade

 ## Pitfalls

-- A filtered `get_available_upgrades` that returns nothing is **not** "up to
+- A filtered `get_upgrades` list that returns nothing is **not** "up to

 - Don't treat the risk level as the whole story — the flags